Title: The Enchanted Garden Cafe

 Note: It’s entirely possible I received this book for free through the Kindle Scout program, but since it is now closed I have no way of checking for sure.

-The Enchanted Garden Cafe is the story of Fiona and her mother Claire as they run the cafe and try to fight back against a corporation seeking to purchase the entire block to build a parking garage for the South Side of Pittsburgh.
+Summary: The Enchanted Garden Cafe is the story of Fiona and her mother Claire as they run the cafe and try to fight back against a corporation seeking to purchase the entire block to build a parking garage for the South Side of Pittsburgh.
 The Cafe plays host to a number of interesting events, including yoga, tarot readings, refined Sunday teas, and acoustic nights featuring a guitarist (who is out of town, but who sends hot guy, I mean guitarist Matthew, to take his place).
 Obviously, Fiona is struck by Matthew, but has a boyfriend, Scott, who is the complete opposite of everyone on the South Side.
 But, as the story goes along, she gets in touch with herself, what she wants, and who she really is.

 I wanted to like this book.
 It sounded charming and was full of eccentric characters in an eclectic locale.
 It has hints of magical realism that has enchanted me ever since I read Garden Spells by Sarah Addison Allen over ten years ago.